KyleTate/https-github.com-rwprice31-ComicSearch/README.md

  - Open /etc/tor/torrc (Search torrc in Finder)
  - It might appear as torrc.sample
  - Add these lines to the end of the file:
-    SocksPort 9050
+    - SocksPort 9050
-    SocksPort 9052
+    - SocksPort 9052
-    SocksPort 9053
+    - SocksPort 9053
-    SocksPort 9054
+    - SocksPort 9054
  - Restart tor client to apply the changes: sudo /etc/init.d/tor restart
     OR if downloaded and ran through brew: brew services restart tor

-3) Have tor running on your terminal as you run webscraper.js : node webscraper.js
+3) Make sure you have tor running on your terminal as you run webscraper.js : node webscraper.js

-4) Make sure you read comments to understanding what to add into webscraper.js in order to retrieve anything!
+4) Make sure you read comments to understand what to add into webscraper.js in order to retrieve anything!

 Happy Web-scraping!